Bayesian inference of vector autoregressions with tensor decompositions: Bayesian Inference

-We infer the rank using an adaptive inferential scheme, inspired by \cite{bhattacharya2011sparse} and \cite{legramanti2020bayesian}, who implemented an adaptive algorithm to infer the number of factors in an FM.
-Instead of finding inactive factors in their case, we aim to find inactive columns in $\boldsymbol{B}$, i.e. those columns do not contribute much to the tensor $\boldsymbol{\mathcal{A}}$.
-The algorithm is displayed in Algorithm \ref{alg:1}. \\ \\ In this algorithm, $R^*$ is the rank initialization set to be $\lceil5\log{N}\rceil$, which is the same as for the number of factors in \cite{bhattacharya2011sparse}.
+In this algorithm, we initialize the rank as $R^* = \lceil5\log{N}\rceil$, which is the same as for the number of factors in \cite{bhattacharya2011sparse}.
 Empirically, this initialization is large enough to estimate the coefficient matrix.
-In order to suffice diminishing adaptation condition \citep{roberts2007coupling} for the weak law of large number in adaptive MCMC, we discard inactive columns in the $m$-th iteration with probability $p(m)=\text{exp}(\alpha_0+\alpha_1 m)$, where $\alpha_0\leq 0$, $\alpha_1<0$.
-This is why we need to initialize $\alpha_0$ and $\alpha_1$ at the beginning of the algorithm. $p(m)$ is getting smaller as the index of iteration $m$ becomes larger, then it will be less likely to change $R$ during the inference.
+In order to meet diminishing adaptation condition \citep{roberts2007coupling} for the weak law of large number in adaptive MCMC, we discard inactive columns in the $m$-th iteration with probability $p(m)=\text{exp}(\alpha_0+\alpha_1 m)$, where $\alpha_0\leq 0$, $\alpha_1<0$.
+Since $p(m)$ is getting smaller as $m$ increases, $R$ is less likely to change during the inference.
 Lastly, we need to set a criterion to decide whether a column in $\boldsymbol{B}$ is active or not.
-In this paper, this criterion is related to the proportion of small magnitudes in $\boldsymbol{\mathcal{A}}^{(r)}$ (see \ref{CP_decomp} for the definition), for $r=1,\dots,R$.
+In this paper, this criterion is related to the proportion of small magnitudes in $\boldsymbol{\mathcal{A}}^{(r)}$, for $r=1,\dots,R$.
 For ease of explanation, we omit $m$ here.
-We regard an entry in $\boldsymbol{\mathcal{A}}^{(r)}$ has a small magnitude if its absolute value is smaller than a threshold, e.g. $10^{-3}$.
-If the proportion of small magnitudes in $\boldsymbol{\mathcal{A}}^{(r)}$ is larger than a value set \textit{a-priori}, e.g. 0.9, then we regard the $r$-th column in $\boldsymbol{B}$ as inactive.
-Note that this criterion is different from that in \cite{fan2022bayesian}, who treated a column as inactive if it has a $l^2$ norm close to a neighborhood of zero.\\ \\ Adaptive inference begins after the $\tilde{m}$-th iteration to stabilize Markov chains and stops at the last iteration during the burn-in period to allow easy interpretation of margins.
-If the number of inactive columns is greater than 0, we remove these columns in $\boldsymbol{B}$ and remove corresponding parameters in $\boldsymbol\Phi$, $\boldsymbol\delta=(\delta_1,\dots,\delta_{R})$, $\boldsymbol\tau=(\tau_1,\dots,\tau_{R})$.
-The rank will then be shrunk to a smaller number of active columns.
-If the algorithm does not detect any inactive column, we first sample a new column to $\boldsymbol\Phi$, a new entry to $\boldsymbol\delta$ and subsequently compute the new entry in $\boldsymbol\tau$.
-A new column in $\boldsymbol{B}$ will also be sampled using these newly-sampled hyperparameters.
+We regard an entry in $\boldsymbol{\mathcal{A}}^{(r)}$ to have a small magnitude if its absolute value is smaller than a threshold $\gamma_1$, e.g. $\gamma_1=10^{-3}$.
+If the proportion of small magnitudes in $\boldsymbol{\mathcal{A}}^{(r)}$ is larger than another threshold $\gamma_2$ set \textit{a-priori}, e.g. $\gamma_2=0.9$, then we regard the $r$-th column in $\boldsymbol{B}$ as inactive.
+We use the simulation study to determine $\gamma_1$ and $\gamma_2$ so as to minimize the rank inferred, while simultaneously ensuring accurate inference of the coefficient matrix.
+More discussion and details about choosing $\gamma_1$ and $\gamma_2$ are available in Appendix \ref{Additional Results Simulation}.